Judge-Girl/Judge-Girl-Documentation-Website/docs/README.md

      - From Input Files / Output Files

- ## Judge Variability
+ ## Customized Judge Policies

- * Judge Girl supports various judging mechanisms as it's modularized well with a plugin architecture.
+ * Judge Girl supports various judging mechanisms thanks to it well-modularization with a plugin architecture.

- You can easily specify different judge policies for problems.
+ You can easily specify **different judge policies** for problems.
 Let's say, instead of judging the program's output by an exact string matching, you'd rather use **Regex** to judge the output.